framesurge/perseus/examples/core/custom_server_rocket/README.md

 # Custom Server Rocket Example

-This is an example of setting up a custom server using rocket with Perseus, with one example api route.
+This is an example of setting up a custom server using rocket with Perseus, with one example API route.